+Collaborative

-Collaborative care planning
+care planning

-- Plan care

-collaboratively with

-care recipients, ensuring

-the care approach is:

 - Multi-faceted incontinence is often associated with a complex medical history that should be integrated into care planning.

-- Person-centred: care recipients retain the right to be treated with respect and dignity, including the right to participate in care planning that is appropriate for their needs and preferences.
+- Person-centred: care

+recipients retain the right to

+be treated with respect and

+dignity, including the right

+to participate in care

+planning that is appropriate

+for their needs and

+preferences.

 - Individualised care: Incontinence exists on a spectrum and is experienced differently by individuals.
 Management strategies and approaches must be equally individualised.